seshasainath-chinagudaba/SAI_WCE_challenge/README.md

 ![A0161](https://github.com/seshasainath-chinagudaba/SAI_WCE_challenge/assets/61778966/0dd5d9d6-86ba-4ba8-a23f-bf8b4580ea8a)
 ![A0071](https://github.com/seshasainath-chinagudaba/SAI_WCE_challenge/assets/61778966/43a8899e-d89d-44d5-80c1-6a2ed595c51b)

- Following is the link provided for the folder containing the above images: https://github.com/seshasainath-chinagudaba/SAI_WCE_challenge/tree/ad20bf56223a40b200c4ea1096d0b06710482200/images/Test_data_set_2
+ Following is the link for the folder containing the above images: https://github.com/seshasainath-chinagudaba/SAI_WCE_challenge/tree/ad20bf56223a40b200c4ea1096d0b06710482200/images/Test_data_set_2

 ## 5.Interpretability for top 5 images for each of the test datasets: